Skip to main content

 Benefits of SLU's flight science concentration include several internship and career opportunities.
 SLU's Oliver L. Parks Department of Aviation Science provides valuable internship opportunities with Delta Air Lines, Southwest Airlines, JetBlue and other carriers.
 Other corporate internships are also available.
 These internships are highly competitive.

-SLU's flight science concentration prepares graduates to begin their path in the aviation industry leading to a career as a professional pilot in the airline, corporate and military sectors.
-After earning their flight instructor certificates, graduates who do not enter a military career track typically seek a flight instructor position to develop their experience for one to three years at which time students are qualified for a position with a regional airline.
+SLU's flight science concentration prepares graduates to begin their path in the aviation industry, leading to a career as a professional pilot in the airline, corporate and military sectors.
+After earning their flight instructor certificates, graduates who do not enter a military career track typically seek a flight instructor position to develop their experience for one to three years, at which time students are qualified for a position with a regional airline.

 The aviation management concentration prepares graduates for entry-level positions within the aviation and space industries, and/or government agencies.
 Career opportunities for graduates include management and supervisory positions with commercial airlines, the aircraft/aerospace industry, airports and governmental agencies, as well as positions as contract negotiators, budget analysts, project administrators, personnel directors and positions in sales, marketing and advertising.